kaspermunch/PopulationGenomicsCourse/Projects/README.md

 ## Investigate the following

 A. Perform an Fst scan between sets of populations in a sliding window of 100 SNP positions, comparing at least five pairs of populations.
+You can also use [tskit](https://tskit.dev/tskit/docs/stable/introduction.html) to compute Fst from the tree sequences you produce with Relate.
 Identify the Fst outlier regions in each case.

-B. Use Relate on all the individuals and visualize trees (using Relate or tskit) to get an impression of the relationship between the populations.
+B. Use Relate on all the individuals and visualize trees (using Relate or [tskit](https://tskit.dev/tskit/docs/stable/introduction.html)) to get an impression of the relationship between the populations.
 How does this relate to your Fst results?

 C. Run Relate on each population separately to infer positive selection.
 You can run Relate the 46-54Mb region only but also on the entire chr3 (see below).
 Even if you only investigate the 46-54Mb region you should consider the latter option, as it will produce a more reliable estimation of population demography, which is used in the selection inference.